Munster Beat Ulster in Injury-Marred URC Derby as Season-Ending Fears Grow

 Why It Matters

-The potential loss of Tadhg Beirne and Jack Crowley for the remainder of the season would be a significant blow not just to Munster but to Ireland's international squad depth.
+The potential loss of Tadhg Beirne and Jack Crowley for any significant period would be a serious blow not just to Munster but to Ireland's international squad depth.
 Both players are key figures in Andy Farrell's plans, and their absence could affect Ireland's preparations for the upcoming summer tour.
-The injury crisis across Irish rugby is a growing concern for both provincial and international coaches.
+The injury to Oli Jager is particularly worrying given that he had only just returned from a three-month absence due to previous head injuries β a second concussion in a short period raises serious concerns for his immediate future in the game.
+The injury crisis across Irish rugby is a growing concern for both provincial and international coaches as the season enters its most demanding phase.

 What's Next

 Munster will await the results of medical assessments before confirming the extent of their injury problems.
 The province's next URC fixture will be crucial in determining their final league position and home quarter-final prospects.
-As RTΓ Sport reports, the injury situation will be the dominant story in Irish rugby in the coming days.
+Leinster, meanwhile, must quickly refocus on their Champions Cup semi-final against Toulon, for which they will be without the suspended Max Deegan.
+The coming weeks will test the depth and resilience of both provinces as they navigate the competing demands of domestic and European competition.